Rancho Cañada Del Oro Regional Trail Planning Project

 Photo taken by David Mauk

-Recently, Open Space Authority staff and volunteers planted native nectar plants at Sierra Vista Open Space Preserve in a riparian habitat to increase the number of pollinators, including monarch butterflies.
-And monarch butterflies are just one of the many important native wildlife species that can be seen at this open space preserve.
+Open Space Authority staff and volunteers continue to plant native milkweed and nectar plants to help pollinators - including western monarch butterflies - which are just one of the many important native wildlife species that can be seen in your open spaces.

 Although monarchs continue to face challenges, there is hope that this population will rebound and continue to grow.
 This is incredibly important as it means that monarch butterflies will continue to be deeply rooted within the Mexican culture and, specifically, Día de los Muertos celebrations.